$0 Alaska Foster Care Quick-Start Checklist

 The timeline from a child entering foster care to finalized adoption varies significantly by case.
 A realistic framework:

 Months 0-12: The child enters care.
 OCS works the case toward reunification.
 Your role is foster care — providing temporary placement.
-Court hearings occur at regular intervals (typically every 90 to 180 days) to assess progress on the birth parent's case plan.
+Court and administrative reviews occur at regular intervals to assess progress on the birth parent's case plan.

-Month 12-18: If reunification is not on track, OCS engages concurrent planning.
+As reunification continues: If reunification is not on track, OCS may engage in concurrent planning.
 While still working toward reunification, OCS simultaneously identifies and prepares a permanent alternative placement.
-If you are the foster family and are interested in adoption, this is the stage where you make that interest known formally to your caseworker.
+If you are the foster family and are interested in adoption, make that interest known formally to your caseworker.

 Post-TPR: Once parental rights are terminated, the child becomes legally free.
 OCS begins formally pursuing adoption.
 If you are the foster family and have a stable, established relationship with the child, you are typically the first option considered.

 Finalization: The adoption finalization hearing is a court proceeding where the adoption is legally completed.
-In Alaska, this process typically takes six months to one year after the child is legally free and an adoptive family is identified.
+The timing varies after the child is legally free and an adoptive family is identified; work with the adoption worker and attorney on the court filing and hearing.

 A child who enters care as an infant could be in your home for two to three years before adoption finalization.
 A child who enters care older and whose case moves more quickly might finalize faster.
 There is no single timeline that applies universally.